 How Can a Bump Out Add Significant Space?

 A bump out extending 3 feet out, 15 feet wide, would not be considered a major space-maker relative to the entire house.
-These 45 extra square feet would only add 3% to a 1,500 square foot home.
+These 45 extra square feet would only add 3 percent to a 1,500 square foot home.

-So, a 150 square foot kitchen, when bumped out another 45 sq. ft., receives a 30% boost in space.
+A 150 square foot kitchen, when bumped out another 45 square feet receives a 30 percent boost in space.

 Because bump outs are not full rooms, they tend to enhance an existing room.
 They can:

 - Provide space for a window seat with book shelves.
 This is one of those rare instances when the bump out is more about fun than function.

 - Allow for installation of a bathtub in a bathroom that currently only has a shower.

 - Give you enough room in your kitchen to put a length of counter, stove, and fridge.
 With the increased floor space in the main area, you can install a kitchen island.

 - Provide a kitchen with enough extra space for a dining area or breakfast nook.